isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         {
             "library": "/opt/lib/libdhcp_gss_tsig.so",
             "parameters": {
                 // This section governs the GSS-TSIG integration.
-Each server mentioned
+Each server
-                // in forward-ddns and/or reverse-ddns needs to have an entry here to
+                // mentioned in forward-ddns and/or reverse-ddns needs to have
-                // be able to use GSS-TSIG.
+                // an entry here to be able to use GSS-TSIG defaults (optional,

-                // defaults (optional, if specified they apply to all the GSS servers,
+                // if specified they apply to all the GSS-TSIG servers, unless
-                // unless overwritten on specific server level).
+                // overwritten on specific server level).

-                "server-principal": "DNS/server.example.org@REALM",
+                "server-principal": "DNS/server.example.org@EXAMPLE.ORG",
-                "client-principal": "DHCP/admin.example.org@REALM",
+                "client-principal": "DHCP/admin.example.org@EXAMPLE.ORG",
                 "client-keytab": "FILE:/etc/krb5.keytab", // toplevel only
                 "credentials-cache": "FILE:/etc/ccache", // toplevel only
                 "tkey-lifetime": 3600,